Uruk period: Visual Arts

-The Uruk period saw a notable renewal, which accompanied substantial changes in the symbolic sphere.
+The Uruk period witnessed a notable renewal, accompanied by substantial changes in the symbolic sphere.
 The greater complexity of the society and the development of more powerful elites who wanted to express their power and worldview in more diverse ways offered new opportunities to artists who could express themselves in other media.
-Art, politics and religion became entangled to support the official ideology.
+Art, politics, and religion became entangled to support the official ideology.

-The artistic canons of the period were clearly more realistic, or at least realistic, than the preceding periods.
+The artistic canons of the period were clearly more realistic, or at least more realistic, than those of the preceding periods.
 The human being is at the center of this art.
 This is notably the case with the cylinder seals and prints of cylinder seals found at Susa (level II), which are the most realistic of the period: they represent the central figure of society as the monarch, but also some ordinary men engaged in everyday life, agricultural and artisanal work (pottery, weaving).
 This realism indicates a true shift, which might be called 'humanist', because it marks a turning point in Mesopotamian art and more generally a change in the mental universe which placed man or at least the human form in a more prominent position than ever before.

 Sculpture took on exceptional importance, whether carved in the round or in bas-relief on stelae and especially on cylinder seals that appeared in the Middle Uruk period.
 These different media share the same motifs, which are transmitted from one to the other (and also in the Proto-cuneiform system).
 They are increasingly complex, especially in the Eanna complex at Uruk, and above all by the objects found in the Sammelfund (hoard) of level III of Eanna (Jemdet Nasr period).
 The 'Warka Vase', an alabaster vase more than 1 meter (3 feet) high, marks the beginning of narrative art in Mesopotamia: a religious procession commemorating the goddess Inanna (a 'sacred marriage'?) is depicted on several registers.
 It also associates written signs with images for the first time.
 Other carved vessels were found, as well as carved troughs depicting animals and landscapes ('Uruk Trough').
 The 'Mask of Warka' is a life-sized marble female head, maybe a cult statue of the goddess Inanna, in a naturalistic style.
 It was probably originally part of a complete body.
-The basalt 'Lion Hunt' stele is a public monument depicting one of the favorite motifs of the period, the 'Priest-King', hunting lions.
-Several statues also represent this figure, as do cylinder-seals.
+The basalt 'Lion Hunt' stele is a public monument depicting one of the period's favorite motifs: the 'Priest-King' hunting lions.
+Several statues also represent this figure, as do cylinder seals.
 A group of several stone animal figurines, some originally inlaid, were also found in the sanctuary, were they were probably consecrated to the gods.

 Statuette of the 'Priest-King'.
 Louvre Museum.

 Head of a woman, or 'Mask of Warka'.
 National Museum of Iraq.

 The 'Hunt stele'.
 National Museum of Iraq.

 The 'Warka Vase'.
 National Museum of Iraq.